10 Best Book Lights for Reading to Protect Your Eyes

 WITHit Quad Clip-On LED Book Light with Full-Range Dimming

-The WITHit Quad takes a simpler approach: 4 LEDs, a hinged clip, a flexible gooseneck, and full-range dimming.
-No USB charging here.
-It runs on 3 AAA batteries (included), which some people actually prefer.
-If your book light dies in the middle of a chapter, you swap batteries in 30 seconds instead of waiting for a recharge.
+The WITHit Quad takes a simpler approach than most lights on this list.
+Four LEDs, a hinged clip, a flexible gooseneck, and full-range dimming.
+No USB port.
+No battery icon to check.
+It runs on 3 AAA batteries (included), which is either a deal-breaker or a feature depending on how you read.
+If the light dies mid-chapter, you swap batteries in 30 seconds instead of waiting 2 hours for a recharge.

-The hinged clip design is one of the best I’ve used for gripping books securely.
-It doesn’t wobble or slide down as you turn pages.
-The gooseneck is flexible enough to illuminate both pages of an open book evenly, and the full-range dimming lets you fine-tune brightness rather than stepping through preset levels.
-At $13, it’s a straightforward, no-nonsense book light.
+The hinged clip design grips books securely without wobbling or sliding as you turn pages.
+That’s a real differentiator: several competing lights with spring clips lose their grip on paperbacks after a few hours.
+The gooseneck is flexible enough to illuminate both pages of an open book evenly, and full-range dimming lets you fine-tune brightness continuously rather than stepping through locked presets.
+At $13 (down from $14.99), it’s straightforward and honest about what it offers.
+It also comes in silver for a more neutral look on a nightstand.

 Eslas Clip-On Book Light